ValoSecuritySuite/valo-community/README.md

 ## Enterprise capabilities

-The following are available in Valo Enterprise, not in this release:
+The following are available in Valo Enterprise under valosecurity.ai, and not in this release:

 - Portfolio rollups and multi-tenant analytics
 - AI Firewall **enforce** mode (request blocking)